FAQ - Delta Trading

 On the next business day following the closure of your transaction, Deltastock prepares daily statements for its active clients.
 These show all transactions, open positions, incurred interest rate, closing prices, daily adjustments, current balance and other information about the changes to their account.

-Statements are available on the next business day and can be seen in the Statements menu of the My Account section of the desktop and web versions of the platform and also on Deltastock’s website.
+Statements are available on the next business day, after 12:00, and can be seen in the Statements menu of the My Account section of the desktop and web versions of the platform and also on Deltastock’s website.

-You can refer all your questions about your daily statements, interest, commissions, etc. to our Back Office.
-There you will receive any additional information you need, as well as answers to all your questions.
+You can refer all your questions about your daily statements, interest, commissions, etc. to our Front Office.

-Upon a withdrawal request, priority will be given to funds deposited via credit/debit cards; deposits via Skrill will come second, and after that, deposits via bank wire and cash desk.
+When making a withdrawal, priority will be given to funds deposited via credit/debit cards and after that - deposits via bank wire and cash desk.
+Please, be advised that you can withdraw funds only to the debit/credit card you had made a deposit with.

 Please be advised that you can only withdraw funds that haven’t been blocked as margin for open positions.